 What the FAA says?

 - If your drone is between .55lbs (250gm) to 55lbs (25kg), you have to get registered under the FAA.
 It is very easy, go to the FAA website.
-Give your information about serial numbers and stuff and register.
+Give your information about serial numbers, stuff, and register.
 It makes you accountable to them.

 - If you don’t abide by the rule, they can fine you up to 32000$ and jail time.
 What?
 Yeah, so don’t take the risk.